 With that in mind, emphasizing the potential positives can go far in helping to alleviate their concerns:

-- CDS should improve the quality of medical imaging care for Medicare patients.
+- CDSM should improve the quality of medical imaging care for Medicare patients.

 - Ordering the right test improves the value of the care provided.

 - It should enhance health outcomes for patients.

-- CDS is a MIPS high-weight improvement activity, which means that the ordering providers can earn points for the Improvement Activities category.
+- CDSM is a MIPS high-weight improvement activity, which means that the ordering providers can earn points for the Improvement Activities category.

 - Potentially, it should prevent some errors and adverse events.

-- CDS creates an opportunity to improve efficiency in care decisions.
+- CDSM creates an opportunity to improve efficiency in care decisions.

 - And in the end, it will hopefully reduce costs.

 By employing a rich library of AUCs sourced from qualified Provider Lead Entities (qPLEs) that are integrated between both furnishing and ordering providers, accurate compliance certificates can be generated seamlessly.
 Once care has been provided, proper coding justifies the level of service and authenticates the certification compliance to Medicare, and the reimbursement should follow.